kindista/kindista/src/markdown/faq.md

 as one of their own contacts as well.
 Mutual connections can help you determine if you might want to share with someone.
+If you have any uncertainty about interacting with someone on Kindista please contact a mutual connection first and ask them if they think the person in question would be trustworthy for your particular situation.

 *Note: when you see one of your contacts listed as a mutual connection, that does not necessarily mean that the person whose profile you are looking at has also added the person to their own contacts list.*